InformaticsGenomicMedicine/FHIR-MolDef-python/README.md

 ## Overview

 Welcome to the  **FHIR-MolDef-python** repository!
 This repository provides a Python-based implementation of the HL7 (Health Level Seven) Fast Healthcare Interoperability Resources (FHIR) Molecular Definition standard.
-It enables you to create instances of the MolecularDefinition resource and supports two profiles: SequenceProfile and AlleleProfile.
+It enables you to create instances of the MolecularDefinition resource and supports two profiles: Sequence and Allele.
 A profile in FHIR is a structured extension of a resource that defines specific constraints and usage guidelines for particular use cases.

-Additionally, this repository facilitates seamless, bidirectional translation between Global Alliance for Genomics and Health (GA4GH) Variant Representation Specification (VRS) Alleles and the FHIR AlleleProfile, ensuring interoperability between these two standards.
+Additionally, this repository facilitates seamless, bidirectional translation between Global Alliance for Genomics and Health (GA4GH) Variant Representation Specification (VRS) Alleles and the FHIR Allele, ensuring interoperability between these two standards.

 To help you get started, we provide Jupyter notebooks that serve as an educational guide.
-These notebooks introduce the MolecularDefinition resource, explain its profiles, and showcase the translation process between VRS Alleles and FHIR AlleleProfile with practical examples.
+These notebooks introduce the MolecularDefinition resource, explain its profiles, and showcase the translation process between VRS Alleles and FHIR Allele with practical examples.

 ---